 So, while you are continuing to be kind to others, keep the happiness and joy and compassion alive by being kind to yourself.

-When others ask to assist you with preparing your Thanksgiving holiday, be compassionate to them, smile a big smile, and say, “Yes, I would love your help.”
-If somebody says, “May I assist you to the Thanksgiving table,” be compassionate to them, smile a big smile, and say, “Yes, I would love your help.”
+When others ask to assist you with preparing your Thanksgiving holiday, be compassionate to them, smile a big smile, and say “Yes, I would love your help.”
 By doing this, you allow them to feel good about being able to do something for you.
 However, prior to doing this, you need to find compassion for yourself and your situation with Parkinson’s.
 Otherwise, you either do not accept the help you need or the person feels badly in helping you because you are feeling badly about yourself…and it shows.

 So, please feel compassion for yourself and graciously accept whatever assistance you are being offered.
 Oh, yes, that feeling you get inside when you do this is your heart opening and your Dopamine flowing.
 That is why it feels so good.